tczerwonka/waffle-test/README.md

 # waffle-test

-We are the waffle turtles!
+We are the Waffle turtles!

 The Waffle Turtles are a First Lego League team.
 This year we chose to use *Python* with our new Spike Prime robots and the Spike Prime version 3 app.